-Staff heroism and preparedness defeated 'evil,' superintendent says
+When a gunman opened fire on a school, the staff saved countless lives

 A custodian helping other children get into classrooms drew the shooter's attention and gunfire as the lockdown was being completed.
 The doors were locked only eight to 10 seconds before the gunman raced into the quad, looking for targets.

 The gunman, identified as Kevin Neal, was in the middle of a rampage that killed four people before he was killed by police officers.
 The body of his wife was discovered later at their home.
-By the end of the spree, six people would be dead, including Neal.

 While the community was in mourning for those who died, authorities re-emphasized that it could have been much, much worse if Neal had been able to get into the four classrooms, which held fewer than 100 pupils.